 Fight Back When Police Violate Your Rights

-If you were arrested in Fort Lauderdale or anywhere in South Florida, and police overstepped their legal bounds, a motion to suppress could be the key to getting your case dismissed.
+If you were arrested in Fort Lauderdale or anywhere in South Florida and police overstepped their legal bounds, a motion to suppress could be the key to getting your case dismissed.

-This powerful legal tool asks the court to exclude evidence obtained through unlawful searches, stops, or interrogations.
-If the judge grants the motion, the State may be left with no case to prosecute.
+This powerful legal tool asks the court to exclude evidence obtained through unlawful searches, stops, detentions, or interrogations.
+If the judge grants the motion, the State may be left with little or no evidence to prosecute β€” and many cases end in dismissal or major charge reductions.

 βš–οΈ What Is a Motion to Suppress?